1924 Rose Bowl: Aftermath

-The tie gave Washington an 8–1–1 record for the 1923 season, the second best in school history up to that point.
-It remained behind the 1916 season, when the squad went 601.
+The tie gave Washington an 8–1–1 record for the 1923 season.
 Navy's record went to 5–1–3, a slight improvement from the previous year, when the team went 5–2.
 It became Navy's eighth straight winning season.

 Washington went 8–1–1 in the 1924 season, remaining under the direction of coach Enoch Bagshaw.
 The team was invited to the 1926 Rose Bowl after completing an undefeated 11–0–1 1925 season.
 They lost the game to the Alabama Crimson Tide by a score of 20–19.
 Washington finished the 1920s with an overall record of 65–26–6; Bagshaw coached the team for every season except 1920, when they were under the leadership of Stub Allison.
 Navy finished the 1924 season with a 2–6 record, ending their number of consecutive winning seasons at eight.
 The Navy football team was not invited to participate in another bowl game until 1955, when the "team named desire", so named due to coach Eddie Erdelatz comparing the squad to the play A Streetcar Named Desire, defeated the Ole Miss Rebels in the Sugar Bowl 21–0.
 Navy finished the 1920s with a record of 55–22–8; nine of the ten seasons ended in winning records.
 Navy's coach, Bob Folwell, left the team after the 1924 season, to be replaced by Jack Owsley.
 Navy and Washington have since met five times, with Washington currently leading the series 3–2–1.

 Because the 1924 Rose Bowl and several later Rose Bowls had very high ticket sales, the Tournament of Roses Association decided to close off the southern end of the Rose Bowl stadium and expand the seating from a horseshoe design to one that surrounded the entire field.
 The 1924 game was the first in which the Tournament of Roses made participating schools responsible for ticket sales.
 The strategy has been used since, with only a small number of tickets allocated to Tournament officials for each yearly edition.